Articles on: General

 Step 2

-On the top left of the portfolio page, there is a button that says ‘+Add’ next to ‘My Accounts’
+On the top left of the Portfolio page, click on the "+Add" button next to "My Accounts".

 Step 3